* New flash- Black Moon is being reuploaded.

-- Keep him away from his future as much as possible.
-Time of your death unknown, but death is inevitable.
+Keep him away from his future as much as possible.
+The time of your death is unknown, but death is inevitable.

 What is this?
 I was shocked at the information that came streaming in my mind.
-The grandma’s grandson was the future demon king and out of the three choices I only have a certain amount of years left to live.
-They are no other options?
+The grandma’s grandson was the future demon king, and out of the three choices, I only have a certain amount of years left to live.
+There are no other options?
 What kind of bull is this?

-Holding in my outburst, I couldn’t help but give Phil an very angry glare.
-I had to reign it in before he caught on by my emotions.
-Out of all three options the longest that I would live was fifty years, and here I thought dragons lived for thousands of years.
+Holding in my outburst, I couldn’t help but give Phil a furious glare.
+I had to reign it in before he was caught on by my emotions.
+Out of all three options, the longest that I would live was fifty years, and here I thought dragons lived for thousands of years.

 Damn it!
 I fumed.

-“Grandma didn’t I told you not to talk to strangers!
+“Grandma, didn’t I tell you not to talk to strangers!
 They could be dangerous.”
 Phil eyes me carefully.
 At least he had common sense and knew the concept of stranger danger.
-His grandmother did worry me though.
+His grandmother did worry me, though.

 “Nonsense.
-She’s an elf like you.
-Elves are good natured beings.”
+Berry is an elf, like you.
+Elves are good-natured beings.”

 “But grandma, you can’t just base it off on that fact alone.
 Don’t you remember what the elves did to my parents?
 They chased them out of the forest and made us live in solitude.”

 “Don’t be ridiculous.
-They are great beings that helped us many times.”
+Elves are great beings that helped us many times.”

 Phil sighed.
-He did not wanted to continue to argue with his grandmother over the idea that the elves did really leave them out to die than help.
-“So, what is an child elf doing out here?”
+He did not want to continue to argue with his grandmother over the idea that the elves did really leave them out to die rather than help.
+“So, what is a child elf doing out here?”

 “I’m just out on a stroll.
-Found this place and just came to see who was living here.”
+I found this place and just came to see who was living here.”

 “Really now?
 You think I’ll believe such a bogus lie?”

 Phil smacked his face.
-He had a very hard time believing in my words, but it didn’t matter to me.
-I was here just out of curiosity wondering what the world has to offer me.
+He had a tough time believing in my words, but it didn’t matter to me.
+I was here just out of curiosity, wondering what the world has to offer me.